brandond/lambda-harness/README.md

 `lambda bootstrap`

-In order to accurately simulate the AWS Lambda environment, several Python modules must be extracted from the Lambda filesystem and made available to the Python module.
+In order to accurately simulate the AWS Lambda environment, several Python modules must be extracted from the remote filesystem.
 This is done by:
 * Creating a temporary Role and Lambda
 * Invoking the Lambda to extract the files
 * Removing the Role and Lambda